-From September 2016, the Trust will welcome Applications from registered charities which care for Artists (as defined) and will consider making grants to assist those charities in providing temporary board and accommodation to their beneficiaries for holidays, convalescences or quiet working time.
+The Trust welcomes Applications from registered charities which care for Artists (as defined) and will consider making grants to assist those charities in providing temporary board and accommodation to their beneficiaries for holidays, convalescences or quiet working time.
 The notes below are intended to give more information and advice on this.

-The Trust will also accept applications from other arts organisations (which are not registered charities) on behalf of their members, but in these cases the Trust will require the submission of more detail both about the organisation and the specific applications before considering the suitability of the request.
+The Trust also accepts applications from other arts organisations (which are not registered charities) on behalf of their members, but in these cases the Trust will require the submission of more detail both about the organisation and the specific applications before considering the suitability of the request.
 The Trust does not, at present, give Grants to individual organisations planning some work or collaboration.
 Please contact the Secretary for more advice.